This post is sponsored by BEHR®; all opinions are 100% on my own.

 Today is reveal day, my friends.
 I was excited to join BEHR for their #BEHRbox Challenge this year.
 I love challenges, and this one was a fun one.

-Couple weeks ago I was sent a large box of items and three fantastic paint color samples.
+A couple weeks ago I was sent a large box of items and three fantastic paint color samples.
 My job was to come up with something awesome and showcase BEHR’s 2018 colors.
 If you missed seeing the “What’s in my #BEHRbox“ post you can check it out here.

-So here is the wall BEFORE:
+So here is the wall BEFORE the DIY pegboard organizer:

 Yes!
 This wall needed some love for sure. 🙂 And yes, this is how the boy’s room looks like when there is playing going on in there.